seungjun-moon/epsilon/README.md

   <img src="assets/structure.png" alt="visualize" width="100%">
 </div>

-EPSiloN proposes an efficient point sampling strategies in the avatar generation based on the monocular video, which results in comparable results to the state-of-the-art models while reducing the inference latency significantly.
+EPSilon proposes an efficient point sampling strategies in the avatar generation based on the monocular video, which results in comparable results to the state-of-the-art models while reducing the inference latency significantly.

 ## Results